magento/merchdocs/src/sales/credit-memos.md

 title: Credit Memos
 ---

 A credit memo is a document that shows the amount that is due the customer for a full or partial refund.
 The amount can be applied toward a purchase, or refunded to the customer.
 You can print a credit memo for a single order, or for multiple orders as a batch.
 Before a credit memo can be printed, it must first be generated for the order.
-The credit memo grid lists the credit memos that have been issued. to customers.
+The credit memo grid lists the credit memos that have been issued to customers.

-The methods that are available to issue a refund depends on the payment method that was used for the order:
+The methods that are available to issue a refund depend on the payment method that was used for the order:

 - An order that was placed using a credit account can be refunded to the respective account: